 Thanks for visiting the Nick Gonzalez Marriage Matters Blog.
-Nick and his wife, Marisol, have been married for 30 years.
+Nick and his wife, Marisol, have been married for 31 years.
 They live in Southern California and have four young adult children.
-Together, they encourage and inspire couples to build and strengthen their marriage and family.
+Together, they help couples build strong marriages so they can enjoy healthy, passionate, and meaningful relationships.
+Browse around, signup for our updates, and enjoy your visit.
 Follow Nick on Facebook, Twitter, and Instagram.

 Click below to share this post with a friend.